torsor-io/torsor-io/src/components/blog/posts/teleportation.md

 ---
 title: "Why does teleportation work?"
 date: "2025-08-15"
-author: "DW"
+author: "David Wakeham"
-tags: ["Quantum Computing", "Explainer"]
+tags: ["Quantum Computing", "Explainer", "Technical"]
 excerpt: "We give a brief explanation of why teleportation is not only simpler than the usual textbook treatment suggests, but results inevitably from three basic principles governing quantum mechanics and